ridvanmsl/FordOtosan_Internship/README.md

   between different color spaces, such as RGB to grayscale, RGB to HSV, RGB to LAB, etc.
 ### What is the popular library for image processing?
 - OpenCV is the most popular library for image processing in Python, widely used for various tasks like image manipulation, feature detection, and computer vision due to its efficiency and versatility.

+## Converting into Tensor
+### Explain Computational Graph.
+- A computational graph is a visual representation of mathematical operations and their connections in algorithms or models.
+### What is Tensor?
+- A tensor is a multi-dimensional numerical array used in machine learning and computational operations, like a versatile data container.
+### What is one hot encoding?
+- One-hot encoding is a method to represent categorical data as binary vectors, with a single "1" indicating the category and the rest as "0s".
+### What is CUDA programming?
+Answer without detail.
+- CUDA programming is a parallel computing platform and API developed by NVIDIA for utilizing GPUs (Graphics Processing Units) to accelerate computational tasks.

+# Design Segmentation Model
+### What is the difference between CNN and Fully CNN (FCNN) ?
+- CNN (Convolutional Neural Network) includes convolutional and fully connected layers for various tasks.
+FCNN (Fully Convolutional Neural Network) eliminates fully connected layers to preserve spatial information, commonly used for tasks like image segmentation.
+### What are the different layers on CNN ?
+- Different layers in a CNN (Convolutional Neural Network) are:
+  1- Convolutional Layers: Extract features from data.
+  2- Pooling Layers: Reduce spatial dimensions while keeping essential information.
+  3- Activation Layers: Introduce non-linearity using activation functions.
+  4- Fully Connected Layers: Connect neurons across layers.
+  5- Normalization Layers: Normalize neuron activations for stability.
+  6- Dropout Layers: Randomly deactivate neurons to prevent overfitting.
+### What is activation function ?
+Why is softmax usually used in the last layer?
+- Activation Function: A mathematical operation adding non-linearity in neural networks, aiding complex pattern learning.
+- Softmax is used in the last layer to convert raw scores into probabilities for easy and interpretable multiclass classification predictions.

+# Train
+### What is parameter in NN ?
+- Parameters in a neural network are the weights and biases that the model learns during training to make accurate predictions.
+### What is hyper-parameter in NN ?
+- Hyperparameters in a neural network are preset settings affecting learning, like learning rate and layer count, chosen before training and influencing performance.
+### We mention the dataset and we separate it into 2: training & test.
+In addition to them, there is a validation dataset.
+What is it for?
+- The validation dataset is used to tune model settings (hyperparameters) and prevent overfitting during training.
+It helps in adjusting the model's behavior before evaluating on the final test dataset.
+### What is epoch?
+- An epoch is a single iteration through the entire training dataset during model training, helping the model learn patterns over multiple passes.
+### What is batch?
+- A batch is a group of training examples processed together in one iteration during model training.
+It improves computation efficiency and can be adjusted using the batch size parameter.
+### What is iteration?
+Explain with an example: "If we have x images as data and batch size is y.
+Then an epoch should run z iterations."
+- An iteration is one cycle of processing a batch of data through a model during training.
+If you have x images as data and a batch size of y, then an epoch should run z iterations, where z = x / y.
+### What Is the Cost Function?
+- The cost function quantifies the difference between predicted and actual values in a machine learning model.
+Minimizing it helps improve prediction accuracy during training.
+### The process of minimizing (or maximizing) any mathematical expression is called optimization.
+What is/are the purpose(s) of an optimizer in NN?
+- The purpose of an optimizer in a neural network is to minimize (or maximize) the cost or loss function by adjusting the model's parameters during training.
+Optimizers are responsible for finding the best set of parameter values that result in the lowest possible loss, which indicates better model performance.
+They determine how the model's parameters are updated in response to the calculated gradients of the cost function with respect to those parameters.
+Optimizers play a crucial role in helping neural networks learn and converge to meaningful solutions efficiently.
+### What is Batch Gradient Descent & Stochastic Gradient Descent?
+Compare them.
+- Batch Gradient Descent (BGD):

+1- Computes gradients using the entire dataset.
+2- Slow for large datasets.
+- Stochastic Gradient Descent (SGD):

+1- Computes gradients using one data point at a time.
+2- Faster but noisy updates.
+- Comparison:

+1- BGD accurate but slow, SGD fast and noisy.
+2- BGD stable, SGD escapes local minima.
+3- BGD may get stuck, SGD oscillates but stabilizes.
+4- Mini-batch SGD balances advantages.
+- Choose based on speed and convergence requirements.

+### What is Backpropogation ?
+What is used for ?
+- Backpropagation is an algorithm to adjust neural network parameters by calculating gradients of the loss function.
+It's used for training the network by minimizing prediction errors through iterative parameter updates.